Skip to content

 What is EventBus?

-An Eventbus is a mechanism that allows different components to communicate with each other without knowing about each other.
-A component can send an Event to the Eventbus without knowing who will pick it up or how many others will pick it up.
-Components can also listen to Events on an Eventbus, without knowing who sent the Events.
-That way, components can communicate without depending on each other.
-Also, it is very easy to substitute a component.
-As long as the new component understands events that are being sent and received, other components will never know about the substitution.
+An EventBus is a mechanism that allows different components to communicate with each other without knowing each other.
+A component can send an Event to the EventBus without knowing who will pick it up or how many others will.
+Components can also listen to Events on an EventBus without knowing who sent them.
+This way, components can communicate without depending on each other.
+Also, it's very easy to substitute a component – as long as the new component understands the events being sent and received, other components will never know about the substitution.

 Video: bilibili Tutorial